-A project specific condensation risk analysis shall be carried out to minimise the risk of surface and interstitial condensation.
+A project specific condensation risk analysis shall be carried out in accordance with BS 5250 to minimise the risk of surface and interstitial condensation.

 The project specific design should include detailing around openings, penetrations and movement joints to minimise the risk of wind-driven rain water ingress in accordance with BS 6093.